Melifarro19/Valeria-Dzhukich-Portfolio/README.md

 3. The number of payments gradually increases throughout the year, with two spikes in February and September.
 I can see several seasonal factors here: in Russia there are long New Year holidays, and lots of people return to normal life only in February; people are used to starting their academic year in September even after school; the school likely offered some discounts to mark the start of a new academic year.

 ### Case Study 2: Unit Economics of a Streaming Service
 Project for a streaming service with a pay-by-month subscription.
 I needed to calculate unit economics to evaluate how effectife the subsciption plan is, and suggest a scenario for achieving a 25% margin.
-History data was provided for 7 months.
+History data was provided for 6 full months.

 #### Tasks
 1. Calculate product unit economics and suggest a scenario for achieving a 25% margin.